See below for:

 All parts except the RF tuning capacitor can be obtained from

-The RF tuning capacitor can be obtained from
+The RF tuning capacitor can be found on eBay

 |Part designator||Part description||Vendor stock number|